-1. If you like sabo-ing others
+Uno: If you like sabo-ing others

 By trying to match your cards with the top-facing one in the Discard pile, the end goal is to get rid of all your cards.
 The first player to end up with just one card has to shout “Uno!”.
 If you don’t and are caught by another player, the penalty is to draw two new cards.

 And how do you know that this game has entered modern times?
 It now comes in many forms including a giant-size version (for when you want to get the kids outdoors) and the very-PC Jenga Ocean Game which uses plastic blocks made from recycled fishing nets.

 Within three minutes, find as many words as you can from the randomly placed alphabets on the game grid.
 You can’t skip or jump across letters and they must be touching vertically, horizontally or diagonally in a chain.
 And don’t try to cheat with anything fewer than three alphabets.

-4. If you like collecting families
+Happy Family: If you like collecting families

 This is one time when having more than one family is okay morally.
 Each player starts out with the same number of cards and has to ask the rest for specific cards (try doing this in a language other than English to up the difficulty level) to form a complete family.